rticau/webdemo/README.rst

     This suite also demonstrates using setups and teardowns in different levels.

-`gherkin_login.robot`_
-    A test suite with a single Gherkin style test.

-    This test is functionally identical to the example in the `valid_login.robot`_ file.

 `resource.robot`_
     A resource file with reusable keywords and variables.